Find Free Madison County IL Public Records (Lookup Resource)

 Edwardsville, IL 62025

 There are fees associated with obtaining copies of criminal records.
 If the case number is unknown, the fee is $6 per year for each year the Clerk’s Office has to search to locate the case.
-The first page for a copy of a record is $2, pages 2-20 is $0.50, and page 21 and above is $0.25 per page.
+The first page for a copy of a record is $2, pages 2-20 are $0.50, and pages 21 and above are $0.25 per page.

-How To Determine if You or Someone Else Has a Warrant Out for Their Arrest in Madison County
+How To Find Out if You or Someone Else Has a Warrant in Madison County

 Madison County public records, including warrants information, is available to the public.
 This is because a warrant is a formal criminal complaint against a citizen and that citizen has a right to be notified.